Browse Exhibits (8 total)

 Forgotten Fingerprints: Traces of People in a Private Collection

-Libraries are a primarily known as being a collection of books.
+Libraries are primarily known as being a collection of books.
 But they are also goldmines of hidden personal stories, as anyone who ever encountered a specific book becomes a part of its story.
 Sometimes historians can use a book’s hidden clues to piece together remnants of people’s lives.
-Exhibited here are six books of my own library, with detailed research on the human lives preserved within these books.
+Exhibited here are six books of The Addison collection, belonging to Addi McDowell, with detailed research on the human lives preserved within these books.
+Learn to transcend time as you discover how to read between the lines to find the secret stories hidden within a book's pages!

 New Technologies of World War I: A Supplement for "Voices from the Great War"